 Whilst the Palace Gardens are open daily from 9am-4pm, it is important to note that 2m social distancing applies, as does the Rule of 6 / two households.
-Please note that the Palace Gardens will be closed on Monday 26 April for the day for essential works.

 The Palace Gardens are a fantastic place to explore and discover the history of the site through living plants.
 The features of the enclosed garden are inspired by medieval, Tudor, Georgian and Victorian gardens, reflecting the timeline of the Palace.
 A wonderful landscape with wide open lawns, it is full of herbs, shrubs and flowering plants chosen not only for their historical relevance, but also for their shape and beauty.
 Special areas of the grounds have been set aside to encourage a wildlife.
 The woodland area provides links to the famous ‘Leaves of Southwell’ – the thirteenth century carved stone leaves in Southwell Minster’s Chapter House.